 The route typically departs from K82 and due to the popularity of the trek permits are required.
 Only 500 permits are issued per day, with only 200 permits being for tourists.

-The permits sell out fast and you will have to book as far as 6 months in advance.
+Permits sell out fast so you will have to book as far as 6 months in advance.

 Unfortunately, you are unable to trek the Classic Inca Trail independently and treks must be carried out in organized groups of visitors by Inca Trail agency tour groups.